canonical/lxd/doc/migration.md

   2. the criu images stream
   3. the filesystem stream

-When a migration is initiated, information about the container, its configuration, etc. are sent over the control channel (a full description of this process is below), the criu images and container filesystem are synced over their respective channels, and the result of the restore operation is sent from the sink to the source over the control channel.
+When a migration is initiated, information about the instance, its configuration, etc. are sent over the control channel (a full description of this process is below), the criu images and instance filesystem are synced over their respective channels, and the result of the restore operation is sent from the sink to the source over the control channel.